choi-william/robotic-drl/gym-drl/README.md

 ### Training on Hardware ###

 Provided the following:
--all necessary hardware dependencies are installed (see root README)
+* all necessary hardware dependencies are installed (see root README)
--arduino is plugged into the computer
+* arduino is plugged into the computer
--arduino has the serial communication program flashed on it
+* arduino has the serial communication program flashed on it
--webcam connected to computer
+* webcam connected to computer
--Power supply is connected to the hardware (and changed to 7V)
+* Power supply is connected to the hardware (and changed to 7V)

-then one can run the hardware environment through gym in the regular ways described above:
+Then, one can run the hardware environment through gym in the regular ways described above:
 ```python3 train.py --env MembraneHardware-v0 --output-name <output folder name>```
 ```python3 execute.py --env MembraneHardware-v0 --model-name <model name>```